How to Stop Spam and Protect Your Identity

 0

 This article explains how to stop spam and not only save yourself time but protect your identity as well.
 First, I’ll provide an overview of spam.
-Then I’ll talk about how it can be automatically and manually filtered.
+Then, I’ll talk about how it can be automatically and manually filtered.

 What Is Spam?

-Spam is using electronic messaging systems (mainly email) to simultaneously send unsolicited bulk messages to multiple people.
+Spam uses electronic messaging systems (mainly email) to simultaneously send unsolicited bulk messages to multiple people.
 While the most widely recognized form of spam is e-mail spam, the term is applied to similar abuses in other media such as instant messages, comments, classified ads, text messages, telephone calls and messages, online discussion forums, social media posts, and even junk faxes.
 For this article, I’ll focus on email spam.

 What is a Spammer?